input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 since it is also used in the computation of the new epoch randomness performed by the sub-protocol $\pi_{RLB}$.

+## The static and dynamic stake cases

+The paper describes and analyzes the protocol in two settings: The _static stake_ case and the _dynamic stake_ case.
+In the former, the initial stake distribution is hardcoded into the genesis block and remains fixed during the whole execution (i.e., one epoch); in the latter, the stake distribution is allowed to change over time and the protocol execution spans multiple epochs.
+Since we are not interested in the security analysis, we model the full protocol.

 ## Slots and epochs

 For numbering slots and epochs, the paper uses the mathematician's